Keep Unhealthy Habits In Moderation This Holiday Season With This Healthy To-Do List

-With the holiday season in tow, more and more of us are reaching for those fuzzy blankets, comfort foods, and the TV remote.
+With the holiday season in tow, more and more of us are reaching for those fuzzy blankets, comfort foods, and Netflix.
 Whether it’s just the festivity of the season or the unforgiving cold, we all seem to become homebodies during this time of year.
 While this rest is much needed, it is important to keep this behavior in moderation.
 Make sure to keep some healthy habits in your schedule, like maintain proper nutrition, exercise regularly and balance your hormones to prevent the onset of long-term diseases.

-What should I bring to the potluck?
-What should I get my great Aunt?
-Where are my thanksgiving placemats?
 The holidays are a stressful time for anyone.
 If it isn’t visiting relatives you aren’t thrilled about seeing or managing money when trying to get everyone you love a gift to remember, it can feel as if a lot is on your plate.
 Manage your stress.
 Stress increases inflammation-promoting hormones in the bloodstreams to fight disease and start the healing process.
 However, prolonged inflammation can result in diseases such as atherosclerosis, cardiovascular disease, autoimmune disease, aging diseases and type II diabetes.
-Activities like yoga, specifically the alternate nose breathing exercise, have been associated with a reduced level of stress-related hormones in the body and concordantly a decreased risk of these chronic illnesses.
+Activities like yoga, specifically the alternate nose breathing exercise, have been associated with a reduced level of stress-related hormones in the body and a decreased risk of these chronic illnesses.

 Try A Mediterranean Style Diet

 It’s a new season, and a new you.
 If you are thinking about changing your diet, try a Mediterranean style diet.
 With a reduced emphasis on red meat and lots of nuts, fish, and vegetables, this diet is associated with a decreased chance of type II diabetes, cardiovascular disease, and cancer.
 Even recent studies claim it may reduce your risk of depression if you’re prone to experience seasonal affective disorder.

 Cinnamon is not only just the go-to for your holiday desserts anymore.
 Studies show that a dose of about 120 mg of Cinnamon per day can help boost your metabolism.
 This magical spice is said to be anti-microbial, anti-cancer, cardioprotective, anti-inflammatory and an antioxidant.